TerrifiedBug/twitch-username-checker/README.md

 > Do not configure cron run more frequently than necessary, and avoid sending high volumes of automated requests that could disrupt or overload Streampog’s services.

 We are not affiliated with Streampog or Twitch.
 This tool is intended for personal or educational use only.

-If you are the owner of Streampog and have concerns about this tool, please [open an issue](https://github.com/TerrifiedBug/twitch-username-checker/issues) or contact the repository maintainer directly at admin@terrifiedbug.com
+If you are the owner of Streampog and have any concerns, feel free to [open an issue](https://github.com/TerrifiedBug/twitch-username-checker/issues) or contact the repository maintainer at `admin@terrifiedbug.com`.

 ---

 ## 🙌 Credits

-Built using:
+Built with ❤️ using:

 - [Playwright](https://playwright.dev/)
 - [Docker](https://docker.com/)